arangesh/arangesh.github.io/_publications/paper-3.md

 freeways.
 An ablative analysis is performed to analyze the relative importance of each cue for trajectory prediction.
 Additionally, an analysis of execution time for the components of the framework is presented.
-Finally, we present multiple case studies an
+Finally, we present multiple case studies analyzing the outputs of our model for complex traffic scenarios.

 [PDF link](http://cvrr.ucsd.edu/publications/2018/t-IV-DeoRangeshTrivedi-UnifiedVechicleMotionPrediction.pdf)